waggle-sensor/summer2021/Lee/nodered_examples/Node-RED_beginner.md

  ![image](https://user-images.githubusercontent.com/56851781/122779792-3a404400-d27c-11eb-88b5-8427b24df7ea.png)

-* If you want to get real time data every 1 second, change like this:
+- If you want to get real time data every 1 second, change like this:

   ![image](https://user-images.githubusercontent.com/56851781/122779945-5c39c680-d27c-11eb-8a28-860ff4fc4b6d.png)

-* You can see on the debug node for example, {"_msgid":"63bb3921.ad62e8","topic":"rpi-dht22","payload":"28.00","humidity":"81.00","isValid":true,"errors":0,"location":"DHT","sensorid":"dht11"}, which means that need to change "payload" to "msg.payload = msg.payload and return msg;" in the temp function nodes as shown like this:
+- You can see on the debug node for example, {"_msgid":"63bb3921.ad62e8","topic":"rpi-dht22","payload":"28.00","humidity":"81.00","isValid":true,"errors":0,"location":"DHT","sensorid":"dht11"}, which means that need to change "payload" to "msg.payload = msg.payload and return msg;" in the temp function nodes as shown like this:

 ![image](https://user-images.githubusercontent.com/56851781/122780611-fef24500-d27c-11eb-8cc3-712e4d2b1e75.png)

-* You also able to check the output on terminal as well as the debug node + UI (hostIPAddress with ui, e.g. http://192.168.1.53:1880/ui)
+- You also able to check the output on terminal as well as the debug node + UI (hostIP Address and portnumber with ui, e.g. http://192.168.1.53:1880/ui)

 ![image](https://user-images.githubusercontent.com/56851781/122780019-6f4c9680-d27c-11eb-99d9-b45d86bb5adb.png)
 ![image](https://user-images.githubusercontent.com/56851781/122780452-d9fdd200-d27c-11eb-8664-b6f74379acb1.png)